Two-Semester vs. Three-Semester Calendars at Caribbean Medical Schools

-At most Caribbean medical schools, you’ll be solely focused on your studies during your Basic Sciences semesters.
+At most Caribbean medical schools, you’ll be solely focused on your studies during your Preclinical Sciences semesters.
 However, since AUA is on a two-semester schedule, you can use the extended break time to collaborate on research with professors or other members of the medical community.
 Publishing research is a great way to demonstrate your passion for medicine and may give you the connections to secure the residency you desire.

 Bonus USMLE Step 1 prep time